Business

 Step 8: Set Up a Business Bank Account

 Separate your personal and business finances by opening a business bank account.
 This helps maintain your liability protection and simplifies your accounting.
 You’ll need an Employer Identification Number (EIN) from the IRS, which you can obtain after your business registration is approved.
+You can also search for EINs online to quickly verify or locate an existing number before proceeding.

 Starting a business in Ohio involves several important steps, from defining your business concept to setting up a business bank account.
 By following this guide, you can establish a solid foundation for your new venture and start a restaurant business.
 If you need help with the paperwork, companies like MyCorporation can handle the filings for you, ensuring everything is done correctly and on time.
 Focus on your business growth and let the experts take care of the rest.